MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprintschemaparameterinitializer.md

 The <b>IPrintSchemaParameterInitializer</b> interface represents a parameter initialization value, as defined in the print schema specification.

-For more information about the four data types that you can use with the &lt;psf:ParameterInit&gt; element, see section 2.1.3.2 of the [Print Schema Specification](https://download.microsoft.com/download/d/e/c/deca6e6b-3e81-48e7-b7ef-6d92a547d03c/print-schema-spec-2-0.zip).
+For more information about the four data types that you can use with the &lt;psf:ParameterInit> element, see section 2.1.3.2 of the [Print Schema Specification](https://download.microsoft.com/download/d/e/c/deca6e6b-3e81-48e7-b7ef-6d92a547d03c/print-schema-spec-2-0.zip).

 ## -see-also